Click here to download a pdf of this walk

 (7) When you come to New Bridge go through a metal gate, up the stone steps to the road and over the bridge back towards Sedbergh.
 After the bridge go through the gate on the left, at the back of the layby.
 This brings you to the picnic area where there are wooden tables and good access to the river.
 Now take the path on the right, which runs along the side of Settlebeck School sports field, to reach a car park.
 Walk left around the car park to the Millennium Stone, designed by the school students.
 Bear left here, walk along the narrow lane at the back of the school buildings, through two narrow gaps in old stone walls and past the Old Vicarage.
 Follow the wide track to the corner.
 Ahead you will see the Sedbergh Community Orchard.

-(8) Turn right and follow Vicarage Lane back into town.
+(8) At the corner turn right and follow Vicarage Lane back into town.
 If you want to return to Main Street cross Back Lane at the zebra crossing, turn left and after a short distance turn right under an archway to walk through The Folly, one of Sedbergh’s ancient yards.
 You will emerge on Main Street opposite Sedbergh Information Centre.